OdysseyMomentum/odysseymomentum.github.io/README.md

 - All the GitHub teams and repos were created on forehand and email invites were send to the teamleads.
 - Please check these invite emails from GitHub.
 - Your repo is added to a team that is part of the [OdysseyMomentum Organization](https://github.com/odysseymomentum)
-- Your team repo can be private or public
+- Your team repo can be private or public.

 ## Adding more team members?

-If you need team members to be invited to team please find FrankFonteijn or MichielCuijpers on Discord
+If you need team members to be invited to your team please talk to FrankFonteijn or MichielCuijpers on Discord

 ## More repos?

-You can add more repos to your team yourself, first create the repository within the org (using the + next to your profile icon).
+You can add more repos to your team yourself, first create the repository (using the + next to your profile icon).
 Then add the repo to your team -> repositories -> add -> and add the created respository.
-Adding the repo to the team will give your team members access.
+Adding the repo to your team will give your team members access.

-## Better Code Hub (BCH)
+## Viewing Better Code Hub (BCH) results

 Teams are invited to a private GitHub team repo where you can push your code continuously.
 The repo can be a private or public.
 For every commit [BCH](https://bettercodehub.com) will automatically check the code quality.
-Installation of BCH is zero-setup.
+Viewing the results of of BCH is zero-setup.
 The code quality score is displayed on a 10 point scale.

-## Use GitHub oAuth to login to BCH and run analysis
+## Use GitHub oAuth to login to BCH and view results

 1. Go to [Bettercodehub.com](https://bettercodehub.com), login with your Github oAuth and accept the 3 scopes.

-2. Press play and get instant feedback on the guidelines and pick refactor candidates.
+2. Find you repo and get instant feedback on the guidelines and pick refactor candidates.

-3. Click on the Pull request icon to make Better Code Hub run on every Push and Pull Request.

 Together with the challenge leads SIG will qualify teams for a 'grill' session, which means a short interview by a SIG Code JEDI.